 There are a couple of other features that set our list apart from other lists out there.
 We provide in-depth information about many of the error codes on the list, giving examples of when and why you might encounter a specific error.
 We also include common error codes that you may encounter with non-MSI installers.

-Perhaps the most common error code thrown by installers that actually indicates a problem with the installation is the dreaded Windows Installer Error 1603.
-Why is it dreaded?
-Because it seems to be a catch-all for numerous problems you could encounter during an installation.
-Microsoft’s super descriptive description for 1603 is “Fatal error during installation.”
+It's perhaps the most common error code thrown by installers that actually indicates a problem with the installation package.
+It's dreaded because it seems to be a catchall for numerous problems you could encounter during an installation process.
 Again, thanks Microsoft.

 To help shed a little more light on this troublesome error code, here are a few possible reasons you may encounter 1603.